|

 He was so happy, so fulfilledhis eyes closed, his mouth

-full of her, his penis safe in the sweet warmth of her gently
+full of her, his ceber safe in the sweet warmth of her

-rocking bodythat he had almost forgotten there could be
+gently rocking bodythat he had almost forgotten there could

-anything more; until an orgasm crept upon him, and had its way
+be anything more until an orgasm crept up on him, and had its

-with him, and he cried out in surprise as he suddenly burst inside
+way with him, and he cried out in surprise as he suddenly burst

-the Blue Parrot.
-They may weigh next to nothing but they're too
+towards the Blue Parrot.
+They may weigh next to nothing

-He had long ago learnt that the best way to do something dishonest
+He had learned as a youngster that the best way to do something

-was to do it openly, sothough he was taking the precaution
+dishonest was to do it openly, sothough he was taking

-of keeping to the quieter streetshe had simply wrapped the
+the precaution of keeping to the quieter streetshe had simply

-unconscious elleth in a dark mantle and thrown her over his shoulder.
+wrapped the unconscious elleth in a dark mantle and thrown her

-And, when anyone stared, he just smiled apologetically and mouthed
+over his shoulder.
+And, when anyone stared, he just smiled apologetically

 Not much further now, he thought.
 And Abdi should have someone